crate/cratedb-examples/stacks/kafka-flink/README.rst

 This tutorial shows how to build a simple data ingestion pipeline with open source software components.
-It will outline how to acquire and publish data to Kafka, process it using Flink and store the data stream into CrateDB.
+It will outline how to acquire and publish data to Kafka, process it using Flink, and store the data stream into CrateDB.
 It describes this system as a part of the CrateDB reference architecture and can be used as a blueprint for building own applications.

 The following versions of software components are used:

+- Apache Flink 1.12
+- Apache Flink JDBC Connector 1.12.2
+- Apache Flink Kafka Connector 1.12.2
 - Confluent Kafka 6.1.1
-- Apache Flink 1.12
 - CrateDB 4.5.0
-- Apache Kafka Connector for Flink 1.12.2
-- JDBC Connector for Flink 1.12.2
 - CrateDB JDBC driver 2.6.0